tradalhariri/reading-notes/401/class-09.md

         return 'Account of {} with starting amount: {}'.format( self.owner, self.amount) str(acc)
-'Account of bob with starting amount: 10'
+Account of bob with starting amount: 10

 print(acc)
-"Account of bob with starting amount: 10"
+Account of bob with starting amount: 10

 repr(acc)
-"Account('bob', 10)"
+Account('bob', 10)
 ```

 - we can also make the object iterable using `__len__, __getitem__, __reversed__`: